tomatopickle/Glox/README.md

 # Installation
 ###### Warning: This skin uses the [backdrop-filter](https://caniuse.com/?search=backdrop-filter) property which is still expermental in Firefox
  ### Requirements:
-  1. Set `toolkit.legacyUserProfileCustomizations.stylesheets` and `layout.css.backdrop-filter.enabled`
+  1. Set `toolkit.legacyUserProfileCustomizations.stylesheets` and `layout.css.backdrop-filter.enabled` to true in about:config
    2. Move bookmark items  from the bookmarks toolbar, the toolbar will be removed by the skin (this can be removed later by removing that rule)

  ### Steps